Newtown Divorce Lawyers

 - Equitable division of assets and liabilities.
 During marriage, any property acquired by you or your spouse is considered to be marital property and must be divided equitably in a divorce.
 This rule applies equally to debts and other liabilities.
 Assets that must be divided commonly include any real estate, furniture, artwork, business interests, investments, retirement accounts, stock options, deferred compensation arrangements, and more.

 Considering Divorce?
-Our Experienced Newtown, PA Divorce Lawyers Provide Comprehensive Guidance Through All Phases of Your Divorce
+Our Experienced Divorce Attorney Provide Comprehensive Guidance Through All Phases of Your Divorce

 If you are even considering divorce, the experienced team of Newtown divorce lawyers at Rubin, Glickman, Steinberg & Gifford, P.C. is here to provide answers to any questions that you may have now.
 It is important to be armed with all of the information as early as possible in the divorce process, and you do not have to wait until you have made the final decision to divorce to consult with an attorney—all of our meetings with potential clients are entirely confidential.

-Contact Our Offices to Schedule a Consultation to Discuss Your Newtown Divorce Today
+Contact Our Divorce Attorneys to Schedule a Free Consultation

 If you have questions about your divorce, or are considering divorce and want to understand all of your options, call our skilled team of Newtown family and divorce lawyers to schedule a free consultation today.
 Our offices can be reached via phone call, or you can send us a confidential email and we will get back to you.
 For your convenience, we have two offices that are located at 2605 N. Broad Street, Colmar, PA 18915 and 12 Penns Trail, Suite 145, Newtown, PA 18940.
 We provide free and convenient parking for all of our clients.